c20d-us/RaceBox-Mini-emulator/README.md

 ## Credits

 This project is a fork and continuation of earlier work by **Anchit Chandra Sekhar** ([github.com/anchit92](https://github.com/anchit92)).
-Changes in this fork include bug fixes, externalized configuration, a BLE transmit-power control, startup gyro calibration, and an ongoing modularization of the codebase.
+Changes in this fork include bug fixes, externalized configuration, a BLE transmit-power control, startup gyro calibration, and modularization of the codebase.

 Protocol details follow the *RaceBox BLE Protocol Description* (rev 8), included in [`Documentation/`](Documentation/).